hasolanor/CFD-porousmedia/README.md

 <ul>
   <li>The carrier fluid behaves as a Newtonian fluid (i.e. viscosity is not a function of the shear rate).</li>
   <li>Flow regime is laminar (low Reynolds numbers).</li>
-  <li>The concentration of the chemical scalar does not affect fluid viscosity (low concentration).</li>
+  <li>The concentration of the chemical species does not affect fluid viscosity (low concentration).</li>
-  <li>The concentration of the chemical scalar does not affect diffusivity (Fickian mass transport).</li>
+  <li>The concentration of the chemical species does not affect diffusivity (Fickian mass transport).</li>
   <li>Diffusion coefficient is constant for all points in the space and all directions.</li>
   <li>There is no energy transport mechanism affecting the mass and momentum transports.</li>
 </ul>

 ### Mathematical Formulation and Dimensionless Variables

-As mentioned above, the transport of a scalar depends strongly on fluid flow in the porous medium.
-For this reason, this formulation is divided into two problems: the first one is based on the fluid flow through the porous media; meanwhile the second one is associated with the chemical scalar transport.
+As mentioned above, the transport of a species depends strongly on fluid flow in the porous medium.
+For this reason, this formulation is divided into two problems: the first one is based on the fluid flow through the porous media; meanwhile the second one is associated with the chemical species transport.

 #### Incompressible flow